Monthly Dividend Stock In Focus: Orchid Island Capital - Sure Dividend

 Orchid Island’s eroding fundamentals have caused a significant drop in its dividend payments to shareholders in the past several years.

-Orchid Island currently pays a monthly dividend of $0.16 per share.
-Overall, this is still 42% lower than the same monthly payout level from one year ago.
-Orchid Island’s dividend payout still remains below the split-adjusted monthly dividend it was paying before 2021.
+Orchid Island currently pays a monthly dividend of $0.12 per share, but this is still below the split-adjusted monthly dividend it paid before 2021.

 Source: Investor Presentation